carbon-language/carbon-lang/docs/design/generics/details.md

 > constraint is satisfied.

 A same-type constraint is written `where X == Y`, where `X` and `Y` both name facets.
 The constraint is that `X as type` must be the same as `Y as type`.
+It would normally only be used in the type expression position.

 A same-type constraint does not rewrite the type on the left-hand side to the right-hand side, and they are still treated as distinct types.
 A value of type